List of Disney's Aladdin characters: Eden

-Eden (voiced by Valery Pappas) is a genie who is Genie's girlfriend and is reawakened after the young orphan girl, named Dhandi discovers her bottle.
-She is kind and caring, but can sometime be impulsive and easily angered when someone threatens her friends or her boyfriend.
+Eden (voiced by Valery Pappas) is a genie who is Genie's girlfriend.
+She makes her debut in the episode "Some Enchanted Genie", in which, after being inside a bottle for 2,000 years, she is reawakened after her bottle is discovered by a young and optimistic orphan girl named Dhandi (voiced by Debi Derryberry), who becomes her friend and mistress.

+Eden is kind and caring, but can sometimes be impulsive and easily angered when someone threatens her friends or her boyfriend.
 She also seems to prefer to cheat on the wishes of her master to improve or otherwise twist them to make the wishes work her way.

-Dhandi

-Dhandi (voiced by Debi Derryberry) is a young, optimistic orphan girl, who is Eden's friend and mistress.
+After Dhandi accidentally wishes that she and Eden would always be together, which results in Eden staying with Dhandi until her life ends, Eden and Genie agree to postpone their romance and wait until the time comes, although in her second appearance, "The Book of Khartoum", the two genies reunite for their anniversary.

 Fasir

-Fasir (voiced by Ed Gilbert) is an old seer and powerful sorcerer who turned his evil giant brother Fashoom to stone centuries ago.
+Fasir (voiced by Ed Gilbert) is an old seer and powerful sorcerer who, by hiding his cycloptic nature, wears a bandage over his eye to appear as a blind beggar.
+He was the brother of the evil giant Fashoom, whom he turned to stone centuries ago for causing destruction by shooting fire with his eye while stealing treasures from caravans.
 It is implied that he and Mirage were previously acquaintances and lovers.

+Throughout the series, Fasir serves as an ally to Aladdin and his friends, and helps them in a number of episodes.

 Hamed

 Hamed (voiced by Val Bettin) is a nomad and ancestor of the Sultan and Jasmine, who, thousands of years ago, founded the city of Agrabah.